nuleeannajeon/Burger/README.md

 ## Installation
 ### Local application
-- Step 1: 'npm install dotenv express express-handlebars mysql'
+- Step 1: `npm install dotenv express express-handlebars mysql`
-- Step 2: node server.js (app will run in localhost:8080)
+- Step 2: `node server.js` (app will run in localhost:8080)

 ### Heroku appliaction
 - Step 1: In the input box type your favourite burger name
-- Step 2: Once the name of submitted burger is in the list of the Choice of Burger Click 'devour it' button to eat your burger
+- Step 2: Once the name of submitted burger is in the list of the Choice of Burger Click `devour it` button to eat your burger
 - Step 3: Then the burger will appear in the list You Have Eaten.

 ## Usage
-In the 'db' folder Use 'schema.sql' and 'seed.sql' to build a table in the database.
+In the `db` folder Use `schema.sql` and `seed.sql` to build a table in the database.
 Make sure to npm install listed on installation.

 ## License
 ![License](https://img.shields.io/badge/License-MIT%20License-blue)